The Pros and Cons of Microlearning: A Quick Guide

 Some learners dislike having someone watch their every move, which is why they prefer microlearning.
 This learning approach lets them take charge of their learning, which can be motivating.

 Studies suggest that microlearning helps with remembering information better.
 Instead of overwhelming the brain with too much data at once, it breaks things down into small, manageable chunks.
-This way, learners can really absorb and remember what they’ve just learned before moving on.
+So, learners can really absorb and remember what they’ve just learned before moving on.

 Plus, they get to choose when and where they do the training, so they can pick a quiet time and place that works best for them, like a calm room at home instead of a noisy office.